 Compensation Culture Ratings vs Greyhound Lines

-Amtrak rates % higher than Greyhound Lines on Compensation Culture Ratings vs Greyhound Lines Ratings based on looking at 473 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Does your company give annual bonuses?" and "Are you satisfied with your Benefits?".
+Amtrak rates % higher than Greyhound Lines on Compensation Culture Ratings vs Greyhound Lines Ratings based on looking at 481 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What is the best part about your compensation package?" and "How often do you get a raise?".

-Amtrak tied with Greyhound Lines on Team Culture Ratings vs Greyhound Lines Ratings based on looking at 389 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Do you look forward to interacting with your coworkers?" and "What do your coworkers need to improve and how could you work together better?".
+Amtrak tied with Greyhound Lines on Team Culture Ratings vs Greyhound Lines Ratings based on looking at 395 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What are some of the best things about your team?" and "Are your company's meetings effective?".